cognusion/AllHandsOnDeck/README.md

     	Enable Debug output
   -debuglogfile string
-    	Output debugs to a logfile, instead of standard error -dryrun
+    	Output debugs to a logfile, instead of standard error -dnf
+    	Use dnf instead of yum for some commands
+  -dryrun
     	If you want to go through the motions, but never actually SSH to anything -errorlogfile string